 - Make sure the ID number has the correct number of digits.
 For example, if a given National ID number for a person is more or less than 10 digits (or 11 for companies), there has been an error.

 - Compare ID numbers across different sources.
-Ideally, for companies, make sure ID numbers disclosed in Rooznameh match the ID numbers disclosed on the corresponding ILENC record.
+Ideally, for companies, make sure ID numbers disclosed in the Iranian Official Gazette match the ID numbers disclosed on the corresponding ILENC record.
 For individuals, or any other cases where that’s not possible, see if the ID number has been disclosed on multiple different gazette filings.

 What if I Only Have a Company Registration Number?

-Since Registration Numbers are not wholly unique, it is always best to try to find a company’s National ID Number.
+Since Registration Numbers are not wholly unique, it is always best to try to find an Iranian company’s National ID Number.

-If you have a Registration Number and want to find the company’s National ID Number, try searching for the Registration Number in the ILENC Registry.
+If you have a Registration Number and want to find the corresponding National ID Number, try searching for the Registration Number in ILENC.
 Registration Numbers are unique within each of Iran’s 31 provinces.
-You may return multiple hits in different provinces, but if you have the company’s full name and/or location, you will likely be able to determine which one is correct.
+You may return multiple hits in different provinces, but if you have the company’s full name and/or location, you likely will be able to determine which is correct.

-Keep in mind that the company name may appear differently in ILENC than in Rooznameh, on a company website, or in the media.
+Keep in mind that the company name may appear differently in ILENC than in the Iranian Official Gazette, on a company website, or in the media.
 ILENC will provide the full legal name.
-Other sources, including Rooznameh, may provide the full legal name but may use an abbreviation or non-standard format instead.
+Other sources, including the gazette, may provide the full legal name but may use an abbreviation or non-standard format instead.